DallasNovakowski/DallasNovakowski/content/authors/admin/_index.md

 ## As a "hands-on" practitioner

 I coordinate across internal and external partners to develop meaningful and evidence-based strategies to improve products, services, and organizational functioning.
-I have worked with the Saskatchewan Brain Injury Association, Saskatchewan Ministry of Justice's Department of Research and Evidence-Based Excellence, and currently volunteer as an organizer for the [North Shore Ultimate League](nsul.ca) - a pick-up ultimate frisbee group in North Vancouver.
+I have worked with the Saskatchewan Brain Injury Association and the Saskatchewan Ministry of Justice's Department of Research and Evidence-Based Excellence.
+I also currently volunteer as an organizer for the [North Shore Ultimate League](http://nsul.ca) - a pick-up ultimate frisbee group in North Vancouver.

 ## In everything I do